tylerpierce683/cs408-letter-format/README.md

 ## Overview

 In this lesson we are going to review the project layout that we will be using for the first half of the semester.
 This project is all setup to make it easy to write and debug HTML, CSS, and Javascript.
 In this lab your only objective is to go through each task and make sure your system is all setup to start doing web development!

+In order for everything to work correctly you will need to open up this project as a workspace.
+Under the file menu select **Open Workspace from File ...** and select the **lesson.code-workspace** to make sure everything loads correctly!

 ## Videos